In this article we cover-

 How Rise returns rewards for orders where store credit was applied to.

 The store credit reward your customers received from a certain order, will automatically be canceled once that order is refunded through Shopify or Rise or if it is canceled.
 Meaning, the credit the customer received as a reward for this order will be deducted from the customer's loyalty code (if they had credit prior to the order, this credit won't be deducted).

 If the order was partially refunded, the store credit that will be deducted from the customer's loyalty card will be calculated according to the updated amount of the purchase after the refund.

-E.g: I made a purchase of $100 and received $10 in store credit from a workflow that was set up to issue 10% store credit based on the total amount of the purchase.
+For example: If a customer created a purchase worth $100 and received $10 in store credit from a workflow that was set up to issue 10% store credit based on the total amount of the purchase.
 If a $20 refund was issued on that order, the reward will be now be adjusted to be $8 (10% out of $80), meaning- $2 will be removed from the loyalty card.

 If the reward was a limited store credit reward, the limited store credit code will be disabled and a new limited store credit will be issued according to the workflow conditions and the updated amount of the purchase after the refund.